CarlosMzn/training-kit/README.md

     - For python version 3.x, run: `python -m http.server`
     - _Note: Some servers are more advanced than others and can handle redirects, smart recognition of `.html` files, etc_

-Site content is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+im a troublemaker rasa [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 CC-BY-4.0 gives you permission to use the content for almost any purpose but does not grant you any trademark permissions, so long as you note the license and give credit, such as follows:

 > Content based on
 > <a href="https://github.github.com/training-kit/">github.github.com/training-kit/</a>